-Jerusalem’s holiest site, a raw nerve in Mideast conflict
+Jerusalem’s holiest site, a raw nerve in Mideast

 Jerusalem – — A rectangular hilltop compound in Jerusalem is ground zero of the Israeli-Palestinian conflict.

 Known to Muslims as the Noble Sanctuary, it is Islam’s third holiest spot and is home to an iconic golden-domed shrine.
 But to Jews it is the Temple Mount, their holiest place, and the only religious site in the world revered by Jews where Jews are explicitly forbidden to pray.
 This sensitive arrangement — and attempts to change it — lie at the heart of the unrest that rocked Jerusalem this week.

 Growing numbers of religious Jews are paying visits to the site, feeding longstanding fears among Muslims that they intend to take over the area and build a new biblical temple, despite Israel’s repeated insistence that no such plans are in the works.

 In a new development, Israel has been restricting some Muslims from the compound when Jews visit.
 Israel says this is to reduce friction, but Palestinians fear that Israel intends to establish Muslim-free Jewish visiting hours, upsetting the fragile status quo in place since Israel captured the site in the 1967 Mideast war.

 Israel says it has no plans to change the status of the site and will reserve it for Muslim prayer only, but even rumors to the contrary are enough to spark unrest — or worse.
 Fifteen years ago, a visit to the compound by then Israeli opposition leader Ariel Sharon set off deadly violence that escalated into the second Palestinian uprising.